 What is the significance of Chintamani Ganpati Temple?

-The main mandap consists wood with a stone fountain at its centre.
-Chintamani Ganpati temple has specially designated sections for meditation, which is a unique feature of ancient shrines.
 A small temple for Lord Shiva is inside the temple complex at Chintamani Ganpati Temple.

 Lord Chintamani is the family deity of Shree Madhwarao Peshwa (Peshwa Dynasty).
 Shree Madhwarao spent his last days at the temple and breathed his last while chanting the Lord’s name.
 Saint Morya Gosavi did severe penance at Theur.
 Pleased with his penance, Lord Ganesh emerged from the nearby river Mula Muth as two tigers and granted the saint with Siddhi.
 Since the legend of the Chintamani occured under aKadamba tree.
 So the village of Theur has another name- Kadambapur